 The purpose of ANTC6 is to test E-UTRA and NR multi RAT non-contiguous aspects.

-If PRated,t,TABC and total number of supported carriers are not simultaneously supported in Multi-RAT operations, two instances of ANTC6 shall be generated using the following values for PRated,t,TABC and the total number of supported carriers:

-1) PRated,t,TAB and the reduced number of supported carriers ( DUID26) at the rated total output power in Multi-RAT operations.

-2) The reduced total output power at the total number of supported carriers in Multi-RAT operations (DUID27) at the total number of supported carriers (DUID25).

-If the reduced number of supported carriers is 4 or more, only instance 1) of ANTC6 shall be used in the tests, otherwise both instances 1) and 2) of ANTC6 shall be used in the tests.

 4.11.2.10.2 ANTC6 generation

 ANTC6 is constructed using the following method:

 - The Base Station RF Bandwidth of each supported operating band shall be the declared maximum Base Station RF Bandwidth for non-contiguous operation (D6.19) of the TAB connector.
 The Base Station RF Bandwidth consists of one sub-block gap and two sub-blocks located at the edges of the declared maximum Base Station RF Bandwidth for non-contiguous operation (D6.19).